LeNPaul/full-circle/_posts/2019-05-14-life-lessons-from-skateboarding.md

 Growing up, skateboarding was a huge a passion of mine - one of the earliest that I can remember.
 Ever since I first played Tony Hawk's American Wasteland on PlayStation 2, I had wanted to learn how to skateboard.
 When I finally got my first skateboard, I would spend almost every single day outside practicing.

 The first time I ever did an ollie, I was ecstatic.
-Not only did I spend countless hours practicing - falling, getting back up and trying again - but for the first time in my life, I was able to achieve something for myself that I previously did not think was possible for me to do.
+Not only did I get it after spending countless hours practicing - falling, getting back up and trying again - but for the first time in my life, I was able to achieve something for myself that I previously did not think was possible for me to do.

 Although I was never very good at skateboarding by any means, the lessons that I learned from an early age have guided me in many ways throughout my life.